Nexmo/deved-platform/content/blog/en/the-coders-guide-to-sms.md

 Some companies also use SMS for customer service.
 For example, many hotels are adopting SMS as a way to better communicate with their guests.

-Another critical use case for SMS messages is alerts and reminders.
+Another use case for SMS messages is alerts and reminders.
 For example, hair salons often remind customers about their upcoming appointments using SMS messages, and banks send alerts via SMS when they think a customer’s card might be compromised.

 ### The SMS Standard